NickBain/sn-sublime/README.md

-sn-sublime v3
+sn-sublime
 ==========

-Sublime v3 Integration with ServiceNow
+Sublime Integration with ServiceNow.

-**This version is compatible with Sublime v3 only.
-For Sublime v2 support use [this version](https://github.com/fruition-partners/sn-sublime)**
+Supports Sublime v2 and Sublime v3

 Setting an instance
 ==========